Thank you for sending your enquiry! One of our team members will contact you shortly.

 Network Applications

-Mail System
+Mail Systems

-- Mail configuration strategy for workstations
+- Mail configuration strategies for workstations

-Mail Transport Agent (MTA) and Mail User Agent (MUA)
+Mail Transport Agents (MTA) and Mail User Agents (MUA)

 - Overview of Exim4

-- Basic MUA: Mutt
+- Basic MUA usage: Mutt

-Mail Delivery Agent (MDA) with Filters
+Mail Delivery Agents (MDA) with Filtering

 - Configuring maildrop